beautyjoy/beautyjoy.github.io/professional-development-3-weeks/index.md

 ### Why choose BJC?

 *   BJC teaches strong fundamental concepts of programming.
-    *   In BJC students use Snap!, an accessible but full-featured block-based programming language, to explore concepts ranging from loops and variables up through recursion and higher-order functions.
+    *   In BJC students use Snap<em>!</em>, an accessible but full-featured block-based programming language, to explore concepts ranging from loops and variables up through recursion and higher-order functions.
 *   BJC focuses on collaboration.
     *   In BJC, students are encouraged to work in small groups, using pair programming for projects, and collaborating online to answer each others' questions.
 *   BJC assignments foster creativity and design thinking.
     *   BJC includes project-centric labs, where groups are encouraged to build and design their own games, applications, and more.
-See some examples [in our curriculum](http://bjc.edc.org)!
+See [Snap<em>!</em> examples] (http://snap.berkeley.edu)!
 *   BJC situates computing in the real world.
     *   BJC units explore how computing is used in real-world applications, from Google Search algorithms to Big Data to today's news.
 *   BJC emphasizes that computing is for everyone, and is a matter of equity.
     *   Computing is a vital skill in the 21st century; everyone needs to have input into new computing innovations.
 BJC emphasizes equity and engages students and teachers in discussing how we can promote it.
 *   BJC is well-supported.
-    *   BJC teachers attend face-to-face professional development programs and have access to a wealth of online resources, including a repository of shared course materials, weekly group calls, and personalized support via edX SPOCs (small, personalized online courses that provide a management system for your BJC course)
+    *   BJC teachers attend face-to-face professional development programs and have access to a wealth of online resources, including a repository of shared course materials, weekly group calls, and personalized support via edX SPOCs (small, personalized online courses that provide a management system for your BJC course).

 For more information on how BJC compares to the general CS Principles framework, please see [our comparison guide](http://bjc.edc.org/bjc-r/cur/teaching-guide/compare.html).

 ### Who is teaching BJC?

 The Beauty and Joy of Computing is taught across the country, with over 250 teachers from 41 states applying to attend our teacher preparation workshops.
-Teachers are also using our curriculum in Hong Kong, Korea, Jakarta, Nepal, Austria, Hong Kong, New Zealand, the Philippines, and Germany.
+Teachers are also using our curriculum in Canada, Ireland, Guam, Hong Kong, South Korea, Indonesia, Senegal, Cape Verde, Nepal, Austria, Italy, New Zealand, the Philippines, and Germany.

 ### How can I be part of BJC PD?

 We offer a summer professional development workshop for teachers intending to teach BJC the following year.
 In this workshop, one week in the middle is held face-to-face; the other weeks consist of online lab materials, computer-mediated discussion sessions, and weekly videos from our project leads.

-Apply to attend our PD at [here]({{site.baseurl}}/professional-development-3-weeks/apply) or contact [pd@bjc.berkeley.edu](mailto:pd@bjc.berkeley.edu) for more information!
+Please complete our [PD Interest Form] (http://bit.ly/pdinterest18) to receive updates.
+We will be confirming dates and locations soon.

 ### How much does it cost?